Skip to content

 It isn't designed to be pretty—it's designed to be seamless on iPhone, and it is.
 It's the perfect base calendar app with all the no-nonsense features you need and nothing you don't.
 Sync your other calendars to add and edit all your events, and create and share iCloud calendars with a few taps.
 Apple Calendar automatically syncs with Maps to offer you intelligent alerts that take travel time and current traffic into account and notify you when it's time to leave.

 Apple Calendar syncs with other calendars like Google and Outlook, so you can bring work and home life together.
 Sync as many calendars as you need, and the native calendar app will show all your events.
-It's as easy as going into your settings, selecting Calendar > Accounts, and logging in to your email.
-Choose from six widget options for a bird's-eye view of your schedule on your home screen, lock screen, and Today view.
+It's as easy as going into your settings, selecting Apps > Calendar > Calendar Accounts, and logging in to your email.
+Choose from six widget options for a bird's-eye view of your schedule on your home screen and Today view, and two for your lock screen.

 Plus, you can even delegate control of any of your calendars—to an assistant, for example—by tapping Calendars > Delegate Calendar and selecting the calendar you want to delegate.